 What is BC Hydro?

 This Canadian energy corporation serves over 4 million customers and is British Columbia’s primary electricity provider.
 The organization operates an extensive network of power lines running through challenging mountainous terrain and numerous hydroelectric plants on the region’s mountain rivers.
 Reliable energy delivery under difficult weather conditions from coastal areas to remote mountain communities is a key aspect of its operations.
-The company is known for its partnership projects with Indigenous peoples, social initiatives, and the development of infrastructure for electric vehicles in the province.
+The company is known for its partnership projects with Indigenous peoples, social initiatives, and the development of electric-vehicle infrastructure in the province.

 1961 – 1997